 Community rated policies work out well if you’re more likely to be claiming.
 However, premiums still increase to take into account the claims of the group as a whole, so if you’re very healthy, you’ll be paying for other people’s claims without getting as much benefit yourself.
 However, this is the way that insurance policies have traditionally worked, and people tend to like the consistent pricing that comes with the community rated method.

-3. Take the “6 week option”
+3. Take the “6 week Option”

 Offered by several providers, this cost-saving option means that you will be treated privately if the NHS has a waiting list of six weeks or more.
 You only need confirmation of a longer wait time in order to arrange private treatment at your convenience, so you don’t have to wait until the six weeks have passed.
 Conversely, if the NHS can offer you treatment within the window, you will be treated as an NHS patient.
 This option can reduce policy costs by up to 25%, and it doesn’t affect the diagnosis process, which is always handled privately at your convenience

-4. Could you live without outpatient cover?
+4. Could you live with reduced or no out outpatient cover?

 5. Be wary of couples’ health insurance policies